-- Malaria is a risk in Zambia.
+- Malaria: Malaria is a risk in Zambia.
 You'll need to take prescription medicine before, during, and after your trip in order to prevent malaria.
 The potentially life-threatening disease is caused by parasites that are transmitted through infected female Anopheles mosquitoes.
 Symptoms often present within 10-15 days after the infected mosquito has bitten you.
 The first symptoms, like fever, headache and chills, are often mistaken for something else.
 If you've traveled to a destination where malaria is present, you've been bitten by mosquitos and start to develop symptoms, get to your doctor immediately as malaria can lead to severe problems, including death in some patients.

 - Typhoid: Contaminated water or food in Zambia is where you should be concerned when it comes to typhoid contraction.
 The CDC recommends this vaccine for travelers who are visiting smaller cities and rural areas, are staying with friends or family, or are adventurous eaters.